TISUnion/PrimeBackup/docs/chunking/index.md

 }
 ```

-Changing these options only affects files newly stored in future backups.
+Changing these options only affects files newly stored in future backups
 Existing direct blobs or chunked blobs will not be converted automatically

 ## How It Is Stored